Nexters announces quarterly results and board changes for 2022

 Interested in learning what's next for the gaming industry?
 Join gaming executives to discuss emerging parts of the industry this October at GamesBeat Summit Next.
 Register today.

-Gaming company Nexters today announced its Q1 results, as well as upcoming changes to the board of directors.
+Gaming company Nexters announced its Q1 results today, as well as upcoming changes to the board of directors.
 Certain members will be stepping down from the board, “in the interest of Nexters’ further international development.”

 The Cyprus-based company reports that it has seen $126 million in its quarterly revenues, which is a 45% year-on-year growth.
 The company went public last year through a SPAC with a $1.9 billion valuation, and acquired three mobile gaming companies in January.
 However, its trading on Nasdaq was suspended earlier this year.
 In June, Nexters laid off 235 employees across various countries.